Skip to main content

 Engineering Geology Theme

 This theme aims at helping engineering geologists improve their performance in professional work.
-Engineers and scientists wanting to advance their understanding of geology and geotechnics are also invited to apply.
-This theme concentrates on the application of geology and mechanics in geotechnical practice and the development of professional skills.
+Engineers and scientists wanting to advance their understanding of geology and geotechnics are also invited to apply for admission.
+The theme concentrates on the application of geology and mechanics in geotechnical practice and the development of professional skills.

 Engineering Geology with HKIE Approved Courses Theme

-This theme aims to help engineering geologists improve their performance in professional work; and provides all 14 of the additional courses which graduates in Earth Sciences or Geology would need to meet the entry requirements of the Hong Kong Institution of Engineers (HKIE) in the Geotechnical Discipline.
+This theme aims to help engineering geologists improve their performance in professional work.
+All courses are approved by the Hong Kong Institution of Engineers.

 General Applied Geosciences Theme